yilunzhu/ontogum/README.md

 1. Python >= 3.6
 2. Download GUM from <https://github.com/amir-zeldes/gum> and put the folder in the home directory of this repo

+## Output
+Two output formats are currently supported: tsv and conll.
+The default output is tsv.
+If you would like to have the conll format, specify it with the argument `--out_format`

 ## Visualization
 To straightforwardly view a coref document, copy & paste the tsv file to [Spannotator](https://corpling.uis.georgetown.edu/gitdox/spannotator.html).